ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 # Are you planning on making snapshots of each using xml documents?

 Yes.
 This keeps it simple enough for loading each region separate enough to make it more modular and readily loadable.
+Once I fix the bug in its saving mechanry as well as loading mechanry.In the meantime, the python module "pickle" will be useful to save and load ones models.